ZIO-Streams 101#

 .
 The user can keep on typing and the stream will keep on emitting bytes.

 It generally easier to work with cold streams because you can process or consume the data at your speed.
 Reading a file from a disk is an example of a cold stream.
 Hot streams are when you are plugged into a live data source like http calls.
 You can't control the speed at which data is emitted.
-You can can either buffer some data or drop some data if your speed is consuming speed is slower than the emitting speed.
+You can either buffer some data or drop some data if consuming speed is slower than the emitting speed.

 Components of a zio-stream#